syncfusion-content/flutter-docs/Flutter/calendar/drag-drop and appointment resizing.md

 ---
 layout: post
-title: Appointments in Flutter Event Calendar widget | Syncfusion
+title: Drag and drop, appointment resizing in Flutter Event Calendar widget | Syncfusion
-description: Learn here all about Appointments feature of Syncfusion Flutter Event Calendar (SfCalendar) widget and more.
+description: Learn here all about Drag and drop and appointment resizing feature of Syncfusion Flutter Event Calendar (SfCalendar) widget and more.
 platform: flutter
 control: SfCalendar
 documentation: ug